 There have been only two occasions on which the fastest qualifier did not start from pole position at the Hungarian Grand Prix.
 Alain Prost stalled on the grid at the 1993 Hungarian Grand Prix and started from the back, while Fernando Alonso was demoted five positions on the grid following his antics in qualifying at the 2007 Hungarian Grand Prix.

-McLaren, Ferrari and Mercedes are all currently tied for the most poles for a team at the Hungaroring, with eight each.
+McLaren, Ferrari and Mercedes were tied for the most poles for a team at the Hungaroring, with eight each until 2023, when Lewis Hamilton secured Mercedes’ ninth Hungarian Grand Prix pole.

 Williams, Ferrari, McLaren, Red Bull and Mercedes are the five teams to have taken successive poles at the Hungaroring.
-Mercedes hold the record for most consecutive pole positions at the track, having taken pole on every occasion between 2013 and 2016.
-They’re also currently on a streak of three successive poles at the track.
+Mercedes hold the record for most consecutive pole positions at the track, having taken pole on all four occasions between 2013 and 2016 and on all four occasions between 2020 and 2023.

 There have been 15 occasions on which a team has locked-out the front row at the Hungarian Grand Prix.
-Six of those occasions have been in the last eight Hungaroring races.
+Six of those occasions have been in the last nine Hungaroring races.

 Senna is the only driver to take pole by over a second